Island hopping in the Canary Islands: complete guide

 Where to book island hopping tickets for the Canary Islands?

-On Ferryhopper, you can easily book cheap island-hopping tickets for the Canary Islands.
+On Ferryhopper, you can easily book island-hopping tickets for the Canary Islands.
 Find all the information you need about available ferry routes on Ferryhopper’s Map of ferries, compare ferry companies and itineraries, and plan your trip in the Canaries with confidence.

 Useful tips about island hopping in the Canary Islands